 Why this question?

 Most tribunals and justice processes only have authority over abuses that occur in some countries but not others.
-For example, the United Nations Committee Against Torture can only examine possible cases of torture when the country responsible has agree that the Committee can examine cases involving that country.
+For example, the United Nations Committee Against Torture can only examine possible cases of torture when the country responsible has agreed that the Committee can examine cases involving that country.

 Question 2a